 Types of Drugs Possession Possession With Intent to Sell or Deliver; To Manufacture; or to Sell and/or Deliver North Carolina Statute Schedule I: Heroin, LSD, Peyote, Mescaline, Psilocybin (Shrooms), other Hallucinogens, Methaqualone (Quaaludes), Phencyclidine (PCP), and MDA Maximum Penalty: Five (5) years in prison and/or fine (felony) Maximum Penalty: Ten (10) years in prison and/or fine (felony) §90-89 Schedule II: Morphine, Demerol, Codeine, Percodan, Percocet, Fentanyl, Dilaudid, Secondal, Nembutal, Cocaine, Amphetamines and other opium and opium extracts and narcotics Maximum Penalty: Two (2) years in prison and/or \$2,000 fine (misdemeanor) - UNLESS- 1.
 Exceeds 4 tablets, capsules, other dosage units or equivalent quantity of Hydromorphone.
 2. Exceeds 100 tablets, capsules, other dosage units or equivalent quantity.
-3. One gram or more of Cocaine Maximum Penalty: Five (5) years in prison and/or fine (felony) Maximum Penalty: Ten (10) years in prison and/or fine (felony) §90-90 Schedule III: Certain barbiturates such as amobarbitol and codeine containing medicine such as Fiorinal #3, Doriden, Tylenol #3, Empirin #3, and codeine-based cough suppressants such as Tussionex and Hycomine, and all anabolic steroids Maximum Penalty: Possession of less than 100 tablets, capsules, other dosage units or equivalent quantity: Two (2) years in prison and/or fine (misdemeanor) To possess more than 100 tablets, capsules, other dosage units or equivalent quantity: Five (5) years in prison and/or fine (felony) Maximum Penalty: Five (5) years in prison and/or fine (felony) §90-91 Schedule IV: Barbiturates, narcotics, and stimulants including Valium, Talwin, Librium, Equanil, Darvon, Darvocet, Placidyl, Tranzene, Serax, Ionamin (yellow jackets) Maximum Penalty: Same as Schedule III Maximum Penalty: Five (5) years in prison and/or fine (felony) §90-92 Schedule V: Compounds that contain very limited amounts of codeine, dihydrocodeine, ethylmorphine, opium, and atropine, such as Terpine Hydrate with codeine, Robitussin AC Maximum Penalty: Six (6) months in prison and/or fine (misdemeanor) Maximum Penalty: Five (5) years in prison and/or fine (felony) §90-93
+3. One gram or more of Cocaine Maximum Penalty: Five (5) years in prison and/or fine (felony) Maximum Penalty: Ten (10) years in prison and/or fine (felony) §90-90 Schedule III: Certain barbiturates such as amobarbitol and codeine containing medicine such as Fiorinal #3, Doriden, Tylenol #3, Empirin #3, and codeine-based cough suppressants such as Tussionex and Hycomine, and all anabolic steroids Maximum Penalty: Possession of less than 100 tablets, capsules, other dosage units or equivalent quantity: Two (2) years in prison and/or fine (misdemeanor) To possess more than 100 tablets, capsules, other dosage units or equivalent quantity: Five (5) years in prison and/or fine (felony) Maximum Penalty: Five (5) years in prison and/or fine (felony) §90-91 Schedule IV: Barbiturates, narcotics, and stimulants including Valium, Talwin, Librium, Equanil, Darvon, Darvocet, Placidyl, Tranzene, Serax, Ionamin (yellow jackets) Maximum Penalty: Same as Schedule III Maximum Penalty: Five (5) years in prison and/or fine (felony) §90-92

+Schedule V: Maximum Danelton C: Maximum Danates §90-93

+Compounds that contain Maximum Penalty: Six (6) months in prison Maximum Penalty: Five (5) years in prison 890-93

+very limited amounts of and/or fine and/or fine (felony)

+codeine, dihydrocodeine, (misdemeanor)

+ethylmorphine, opium,

+and atropine, such as

+Terpine Hydrate with codeine, Robitussin AC

-Schedule VI: Marijuana, Maximum Penalty: Maximum Penalty: Five (5) §90-94
+Schedule VI: Marijuana, Maximum Penalty: Maximum Penalty: §90-94

-THC, Hashish, Has Oil, Possession of less than 1⁄2 years in prison and/or fine 370 71
+THC, Hashish, Hash Oil, Tetrahydrocannobinol Possession of less than 1⁄2 ounce of Marijuana or 1/20 ounce Hashish: Five (5) years in prison and/or fine (felony)

+Thirty (30) days in prison and/or \$100 fine (misdemeanor)

-Tetrahydrocannobinol ounce of Marijuana or 1/20 (felony)
+Possession of more than 1⁄2 ounce of Marijuana or 1/20 ounce

-ounce Hashis: Thirty (30)

-days in prison and/or \$100
+Hashish: Two (2) years in prison and/or fine (misdemeanor)

-fine (misdemeanor)

-Possession of more than 1⁄2
+Possession of more than 11⁄2 ounce of

-ounce of Marijuana or 1/20
+Marijuana or 3/20 ounce of Hashish or consists of any quantity of synthetic

-ounce Hashish: Two (2)
+Tetrahydrocannabinols or

+Tetrahydrocannabinols

+isolated from the resin of marijuana: Five (5) years

-years in prison and/or fine
+in prison and/or fine (felony)

+Drug Paraphernalia Maximum Penalty: One Maximum Penalty: §90-113.22- §90-113.24

+hundred twenty (120) days in prison and/or One hundred twenty (120) days in prison

+fine. (misdemeanor) and/or fine.

 (misdemeanor)

-Possession of more than 11⁄2

-ounce of Marijuana or 3/20

-ounce of Hashish or consists

-of any quantity of synthetic

-Tetrahydrocannabinols or

-Tetrahydrocannabinols isolated from the resin of

-marijuana: Five (5) years in

-prison and/or fine (felony)

-Drug Paraphernalia Maximum Penalty: One Maximum Penalty: One §90-113.22- §90-113.24

-hundred twenty (120) days in hundred twenty (120) days in

-prison and/or fine. prison and/or fine.

-(misdemeanor) (misdemeanor)

-However, delivery of drug

-paraphernalia by a person
+However, delivery of drug paraphernalia by a

-over 18 years of age to
+person over 18 years of

-someone under 18 years of
+age to someone under 18 years of age who is

-age who is at least three
+at least three years

-years younger: One (1) year in prison and/or fine.
+younger: One (1) year in prison and/or fine. (felony)

-(felony)

-It is unlawful for any person
+It is unlawful for any person to purchase or

-to purchase or otherwise procure an advertisement in
+otherwise procure an advertisement in any

-any newspaper, magazine,
+newspaper, magazine,

 handbill, or other

-publication, or purchase or
+publication, or purchase

-otherwise procure an
+or otherwise procure an

-advertisement on a billboard,
+advertisement on a

-sign, or other outdoor
+billboard, sign, or other

+outdoor display, when

-display, when he knows that the purpose of the
+he knows that the

+purpose of the

-advertisement, in whole or in
+advertisement, in whole

-part, is to promote the sale of
+or in part, is to promote

+the sale of objects

+the sale of objects

-objects designed or intended
+designed or intended for

-for use as drug
+use as drug

 paraphernalia.
 Sixty (60)

-days in prison and/or fine.
+days in prison and/or

-(misdemeanor)
+fine. (misdemeanor)